digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

     deriving (Show, Eq, Ord)
   ...

-Upgrades of extended enums from an old version to new version will always succeed.
+Upgrades of extended enums from an old version to a new version always succeed.
 In the case of IOUs, a v1 IOU can always be interpreted as a v2 IOU because the constructors for its ``currency`` field are a subset of those in a v2 contract.